jdugan1024/dlnetsnmp/README.md

 - Traps collection implemented but not tested.
 - Tables not implemented.

-You can find some simple tests and usage patters at the end of the "foosnmp.py" file.
+You can find some simple tests and usage patters at the end of the "fusnmp.py" file.

 # Installation

-    pip install foosnmp
+    pip install fusnmp

 # Usage Guide

 SNMP sessions are managed by the SNMPManager class.
 This class is a singleton, so there is always a single instance of it.

-    import foosnmp
+    import fusnmp
-    sm = foosnmp.SNMPManager()
+    sm = fusnmp.SNMPManager()

 The SNMPManager accepts the following optional parameters: